yogthos/news-summaries/README.md

     "model": "deepseek-chat",
     "temperature": 0.3,
     "systemPrompt": "You're a helpful assistant who can analyze news articles and find the most important ones.
 You will be given a list of news articles and you will need to find the most relevant ones.
-You will need to return a list of the most important articles.", "userPrompt": "Find articles focusing on geopolitics and economics, list the article titles and links, and write a short summary of how the articles relate to each other, and the general geopolitical situation"
+You will need to return a list of the most important articles.", "userPrompt": "Find articles focusing on geopolitics and economics, list the article titles and links, and write a short summary of how the articles relate to each other, and the general geopolitical situation."
   }
 }
 ```